Ready to watch this entire course?

 - Using third-party tools

-(music playing) Hi, I'm Tim Grey, photographer, author, and educator.
-I've written over a dozen books, taught numerous in-person workshops around the world, and created several video training workshops with Video-to-Brain.
-A sharp image involves more than just achieving crisp focus when the image is captured.
-Even with perfect technique at the time an image is captured, a digital photo will almost always require some degree of sharpening to compensate for a variety of factors that contribute to softness.
-These factors range from the very nature of digital capture, to the way images are printed to paper, and everything in between.
+- Hi, I'm Tim Grey, photographer, author, and educator.
+I've written over a dozen books, taught numerous in person workshops around the world, and created several video training workshops with video2brain.
+A sharp image involves more than just achieving crisp focus when the image is captured, even with perfect technique at the time an image is captured, a digital photo will almost always require some degree of sharpening to compensate for a variety of factors that contribute to softness.
+These factors range from the very nature of digital capture, to the way images are printed to paper and everything inbetween.

 We'll get started exploring the concepts related to sharpening, and get an overview of the various general methods that are available for sharpening.
 We'll then take a look at one of the first opportunities for sharpening your image, processing the raw capture.
 Next we'll take a look at some of the basic and advanced methods of sharpening your images in Photoshop.
 This involves the use of several different filters, as well as special techniques you can employ when applying sharpening to an image.
 I'll also guide you through some techniques that offer more of a creative approach to sharpening your images.